The Red Spectacles: Plot

-In the 20th century, the Tokyo Metropolitan Police Department lost control of crime in Tokyo.
-In response, it establishes the Anti-Vicious Crime Heavily Armored Mobile Special Investigations Unit, nicknamed "Kerberos", a heavily armed police tactical unit tasked with combating crime and evil, equipped with machine guns and reinforcement gear.
-However, while Kerberos succeeds in its mission, by the 1990s, its overzealous actions and fanatical hatred of evil lead to it becoming increasingly aggressive, cruel, and corrupt.
+In the 20th century, the Tokyo Metropolitan Police Department, struggling to handle rising crime in Tokyo, establishes the Anti-Vicious Crime Heavily Armored Mobile Special Investigations Unit, nicknamed "Kerberos", a heavily-armed police tactical unit tasked with combating violent crime, equipped with machine guns and armored reinforcement gear.
+However, while Kerberos succeeds in its mission, by the 1990s, its overzealous actions and fanatical hatred of "evil" lead to it becoming increasingly aggressive, cruel, and corrupt.
 When a Kerberos member beats a misdemeanor offender to death, it sparks a massive controversy that leads to the unit's disbandment.
 However, three elite Kerberos members—Kōichi Todome, Washio Midori, and Sōichirō Toribe—refuse to disarm and flee to the Port of Tokyo, where they plan to escape in a helicopter.
 After repelling an ambush by bounty hunters, a grievously injured Sōichirō and Midori order Todome to leave in the helicopter alone, but they make a promise that Todome will return for them.

-Three years later, Todome, a fugitive from the government, returns to Tokyo, but finds the city inexplicably no longer resembles the one he left behind: the buildings have decayed at an exponential rate, and everything is strange, surreal, and nondescript.
+Three years later, Todome, now a fugitive from the government, returns to Tokyo, but finds the city inexplicably no longer resembles the one he left behind: the buildings have decayed at an exponential rate, and everything is strange, surreal, and nondescript.
 He wanders, trying to find some semblance of his past and to find Sōichirō and Midori, and along the way encounters strange and unusual characters—a mysterious young lady clad in red, hitmen led by Bunmei Muroto, and eccentric con artists called tachiguishi who swindle inexplicably-illegal stand-and-eat food stalls (tachigui) after they were deemed to violate public order and standard of decency.

-In the end, it is revealed that most of the film’s events were a dying dream.
-Todome was attacked and killed in a shower soon after returning to Tokyo.
-His suitcase, expected to contain his armor, is instead filled with red spectacles, to Bunmei’s dismay.
-The lady in red watches Todome’s body being carried away, then takes a taxi to seek her next “dream.”
+In the end, it is revealed that most of the film’s events were a dying dream: Todome was attacked and killed in a shower soon after returning to Tokyo.
+His suitcase, expected to contain his armor, is instead filled with red spectacles, to Bunmei's dismay.
+The lady in red watches Todome's body being carried away, then takes a taxi to seek her next "dream".